 How to Get There

-- By Air: Auckland Airport (AKL) is New Zealand’s main international gateway, with direct flights from the U.S., Asia, Australia, and beyond.
+- By Air: I flew into Auckland Airport (AKL), which is the country’s major international hub.
+You’ll find direct flights from the U.S., Asia, and Australia, making it super accessible.

 Where to Stay